VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Methodology

-{In line with many previous works in the field of VFL \cite{wu2020privacy, fang2021large, fu2021vf2boost, fu2022blindfl}, we focus on the semi-honest model in the design of our proposed GTV architecture.
-Specifically, we assume that the clients and server are honest but curious, meaning that they adhere to the GTV protocol, but may seek to acquire additional information through the computation process.
-We do not consider collusion between server and clients.
-Despite the fact that tabular datasets are retained locally within each client, the values derived during the GTV training and synthesizing process may also reveal sensitive information and result in data leakage.}
+In line with many previous works in the field of VFL \cite{wu2020privacy, fang2021large, fu2021vf2boost, fu2022blindfl}, we focus on the semi-honest model in the design of our proposed \algo architecture. {Specifically, we assume that the clients and server are \textit{honest but curious}, and their behaviors obey the following rules:}

+\begin{enumerate}[leftmargin=*] \item {All clients and the server comply with the \algo protocol and execute the training process honestly.} \item {While any client or server may attempt to extract additional information from the exchanged messages, none of them intentionally modify the values to disrupt the \algo training process.} \item {Clients do not engage in any collusion to exchange information with other clients or the server except for necessary messages.} \end{enumerate}

+{These assumptions form our threat model for the \algo architecture, and our design aims to address potential threats that may arise under these assumptions.}